OctopusDeploy/blog/blog/2020-05/octopus-bitbucket-pipe/index.md

 ### Pipe variable definitions

 Variables in Bitbucket Pipelines and Pipes are configured as [Environment variables](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html).
-As the `octo` Pipe contains a number of commands, the specific variables that are required depends on which command you are using.
+As the `octo` Pipe contains a number of commands, the specific variables that are required depend on which command you are using.
 See the [README](https://bitbucket.org/octopusdeploy/octo/src/master/README.md#markdown-header-variables) for further details of the variables that are required for each command.

 ## Supported commands